shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/offline-and-disabled-auto-updates.md

 ### What doesn't auto update?

-If you have taken over a site configuration, then it won't check for newer `tk-config-basic` updates but more on that further down.
+- If you have taken over a site configuration, then it won't check for newer `tk-config-basic` updates but more on that [further down](#disabling-updates-at-a-project-or-site-level).

-Also any projects that aren't using the default site configuration (I.e. a project where the Toolkit advanced setup wizard has been run on it.), will not have their configuration auto updated.
+- Any projects that aren't using the default site configuration (I.e. a project where the Toolkit advanced setup wizard has been run on it.), will not have their configuration auto updated.

+- Resources such as Python and QT that come bundled with Shotgun Desktop, don't auto update.
+We occasionally release new Shotgun Desktop installers when we need to update these parts.

 ## Running the integrations offline